Skip to content

 Answer: Franklin D. Roosevelt, elected four times (1932, 1936, 1940, 1944).
 He served from 1933 until his death on April 12, 1945.
 The 22nd Amendment, ratified in 1951, capped future presidents at two terms.

-Why it stumps people: This catches younger players who assume the two-term limit has always existed.
-It hasn’t.
-Washington set the precedent by stepping down after two terms.
-FDR broke it during the crisis of the Depression and WWII.
-And Congress made sure nobody could break it again.
+It snags anyone who assumes the two-term limit was always law.
+It wasn’t.
+Washington set the custom by walking away after two terms.
+FDR shattered it under the twin pressures of the Depression and WWII.
+And Congress then made certain nobody could break it again.

 36. What amendment abolished slavery in the United States?
 (Easy)